therohitdas/Youtube-Transcript-Generator/readme.md

 I do not recommend running locally as it will download tensors and other stuff which are over 6gb.
 But if you want you can do this:

-1. Clone the repository: `git clone https://github.com/therohitdas/Youtube-Transcript-Generator.git`
+1. Clone the repository: `git clone https://github.com/therohitdas/Youtube-Transcript-Generator.git && cd Youtube-Transcript-Generator`
 2. Create a virtual environment: `python -m venv venv`
 3. Activate the virtual environment: `source venv/bin/activate` (Linux/MacOS) or `venv\Scripts\activate` (Windows)
 4. Install dependencies: `pip install -r requirements.txt`